 Senior Director of Managed Review Sales at DISCO

 Greg MacFarlane is the Senior Director of Managed Review Sales at DISCO, focusing on e-discovery workflow to help clients manage the costs and risks of big data in litigation.
-He holds a JD from Temple University's Beasley School of Law.
+He received his JD from Temple University's Beasley School of Law.

 Hon.
 Allison H. Goddard